kesteckb/COMSM-SEGP/UXDesign/README.md

       - By using standard terminology on the site, users could navigate the website intuitively.
           - Button labeled 'Play' for players to enter the site
           - Popup labeled 'Instructions' that explain workflow to users when first opening the application
-          - Button labeled 'Instructions' to help users find help
+          - Button labeled 'Help' to help users find help
           - Button labeled 'Share' to indicate social media sharing
           - Share icons to indicate social media sharing for different social media platforms
           - Button labeled 'Close' to close modal windows